-After the reorganization of the reform, including the establishment of regional back-offices in the case of NAV, role enactment was geared more towards ensuring rule of law and equal treatment, which changed judicial accountability in reality.
+After the reorganization of the reform, including the establishment of regional back-offices, role enactment was geared more towards ensuring rule of law and equal treatment, which changed judicial accountability in reality.
 This was also promoted by larger units, larger professional milieus and better quality case-work.
 In the case of the hospitals where one profession, the doctors, is predominant, quality has been left more to professional bodies.

 Role enactment is also important for certain aspects of the weakening of social accountability.
-In NAV employees' and users' organizations together with the media and the Storting has focused a lot on problems with single cases, which has leads to a mismatch with the more systemic features of the NAV agency In the hospital sector there have been a constant focus budget deficits and also several scandals relating to the use of coding in order to increase income as well as mistreatment, corridor patients and illegal working conditions.
+In the welfare administration reform employees' and users' organizations together with the media and the Storting has focused a lot on problems with single cases, which has led to a mismatch with the more systemic features of the NAV agency.
+In the hospital sector there have been constant focus budget deficits and also several scandals relating to the use of coding in order to increase income as well as mistreatment, corridor patients and illegal working conditions.

 We also see some direct influence on actual accountability relations of the formal changes brought about by the reform and its reorganization.
 We have already mentioned the effects of the new mandatory partnership, but the merger itself - entailing the merging of three professional cultures into one - has also affected professional accountability.
-In the case of hospitals the new management systems have created potential difficulties for cooperation, particularly between nurses and doctors, but the professions seem to have found a way to keep the old division of labor with minor adjustments in boundaries between their respective jurisdictions.
-In this field there are many professions involved, at the same time as there are constant changes in technology which affect the established division of labor, however.